FLOW + SUSTAIN-6 + SELECT (triple-stacked evidence) · Updated June 5

 Type 2 diabetes with chronic kidney disease and established cardiovascular disease and GLP-1.

-FDA-labeled indication.
+GLP-1 treatment for this condition is an FDA-labeled indication, which is the cleaner path to insurance coverage.
 Preferred drug: Semaglutide (Ozempic for T2D path, or Wegovy if obesity-with-CV is the dominant indication).

 The headline trial: FLOW + SUSTAIN-6 + SELECT (triple-stacked evidence)